-The primary purpose of the Lakeshore Technical College Medical Assistant program is to prepare students to function as Medical Assistants in the clinical and administrative areas of ambulatory health care settings under the direction of the licensed health care provider.
+The primary purpose of the Lakeshore College Medical Assistant program is to prepare students to function as Medical Assistants in the clinical and administrative areas of ambulatory health care settings under the direction of the licensed health care provider.
 Medical Assistants serve an important role on the healthcare team by performing a wide variety of clinical and administrative skills.
-The Medical Assistant is responsible for medical asepsis, taking vital signs, assisting the physician with examinations and surgery, administering ECGs and administering medications.
-The business/administrative duties may include patient reception, appointment making, record keeping, filing, bookkeeping, insurance handling, typing medical correspondence and transcription and microcomputer applications.
-Laboratory functions include specimen collection, performance of basic laboratory tests and microscopic work.
-Medical Assistants enjoy personal relationships with patients as well as interacting with other members of the professional health care team
+The medical assistant is responsible for medical and surgical asepsis, obtaining vital signs, assisting providers with examinations and surgery, performing ECGs and administering medications.
+The business/administrative duties include patient reception, appointment scheduling, record keeping, insurance processing, electronic communication and transcription and computer applications.
+Laboratory functions include specimen collection and processing and performance of CLIA waived laboratory tests.

-Graduates find positions as medical assistants, medical secretaries, medical laboratory assistants, phlebotomists, scribes, receptionists, medical insurance clerks and electrocardiogram technicians.
+Graduates find jobs as medical assistants, patient service representatives, medical laboratory assistants, phlebotomists, receptionists, medical insurance clerks and electrocardiogram technicians.